-It is the intent of the Walden Design Review Standards to ensure development that conforms to the adopted Town of Walden Plan and Zoning Ordinance.
+It is the intent of the Walden Design Review Standards to ensure development that conforms to the adopted Town of Walden Plan.
 The Standards enable development that:

-- allows for an interconnected pattern of development through streets and non-vehicular connections in the Town Center; - o allows for a mixture of uses in the Town Center; - o allows for a mixture of housing types that meet a variety of needs for all walks of life; - o promotes the inclusion of usable formal and informal open space; - creates a comfortable environment for pedestrians and bicyclists through appropriate building placement and sidewalk and street design; and - o is sensitive to the unique environmental features of Walden.
+- allows for an interconnected pattern of development through streets and blocks in the Town Center; - allows for a mixture of uses in the Town Center and compatible commercial and mixed residential uses outside the Town Center; - allows for a mixture of housing types that meet a variety of needs for all walks of life; - promotes the inclusion of usable formal and informal open space; - creates a comfortable environment for pedestrians and bicyclists through appropriate building placement and sidewalk and street design; and - is sensitive to the unique environmental features of Walden.